PrionX-svg/karyago_backend/docs/company.md

 **GET** `/get-all`

-Returns list of all companies.
+Retrieve the list of all companies.

 ### Response